 - 1. The TAP Program, using transportation funding.
 These monies are available through the Michigan Department of Transportation and include such activities as historic preservation, landscaping and beautification, pedestrian pathways and roadways improvements. - 2.
 Michigan Natural Resources Trust Fund and Land and Water Conservation Fund administered through the Michigan Department of Natural Resources.
 These funds are generally used for park, recreation, or environmental improvements. - 3.
-Development administered incentives Michigan through the Economic Development Corporation.
+Development incentives administered through the Michigan Economic Development Corporation.
 These funds are used for a wide variety of projects that are all tied to increasing employment.